wallarm/product-documentation/docs/3.4/about-wallarm-waf/deployment-best-practices.md

 * [Instructions for NGINX-based Wallarm nodes](../admin-en/configure-backup-en.md) (including AWS / GCP images, Docker node container, and Kubernetes sidecars)
 * [Instructions for the filtering nodes deployed as the Wallarm Kubernetes Ingress controller](../admin-en/configuration-guides/wallarm-ingress-controller/best-practices/high-availability-considerations.md)

-## Learn how to use IP address whitelist, denylist, and graylist
+## Learn how to use IP address allowlist, denylist, and graylist

 In addition to blocking individual malicious requests, Wallarm filtering nodes can also block individual end-user IP addresses.
-Rules for IPs blocking are configured using whitelists, denylists and graylists.
+Rules for IPs blocking are configured using allowlists, denylists and graylists.

 [More details on using IP lists →](../user-guides/ip-lists/overview.md)